JosePauloSavioli/Lavoisier/README.md

 Lavoisier works by creating a `Converter` class using the method `get_converter(input_: tuple, output: tuple, path: str, save_path: str, mode: str)`.
 The `input_` and `output` tuples are the format and elementary flow mapping to be used in conversion.
 Currently, available format options are `"ILCD1"` and `"EcoSpold2"` and available elementary flow mappings are `"EF3.0"` for ILCD and `"ecoinvent3.7"` for EcoSpold 2.
 The `mode` is an entry to specify if the conversion is to single file(s) of the output format (`to file`) or to a single database (`to database` - available only for EcoSpold2 to ILCD1 conversion).

 The `Converter` class has the information about the two formats and is changeable within that conversion.
-It has a main attributes that can be changed before conversion: the elementary flow mapping file (attr: `elem_flow_mapping`).
-Other attributes are set depending on the conversion being carried out.
-Too see these attribute options one can print the converter.
+It has a main attribute that can be changed before conversion, the elementary flow mapping file (attr: `elem_flow_mapping`) and other attributes that are set depending on the conversion being carried out.
+To see these attribute options one can print the converter.

 For example, to convert a file and a directory of files from EcoSpold 2 to ILCD 1:
 ```python